MouryaVardhan04/Doctor-Appointment/README.md

-# DocuBook - Medical Appointment System
+# DocuBook - Doctor Appointment System

-DocuBook is a comprehensive medical appointment management system that connects patients with healthcare providers, streamlining the appointment booking process and enhancing healthcare accessibility.
+DocuBook is a comprehensive doctor appointment management system that connects patients with healthcare providers, streamlining the appointment booking process and enhancing healthcare accessibility.

 ## Features